Subscribe

 Dumbbell chart comparing how often Carney and Trudeau use 14 words per 1,000 content words.
 Carney leads on budget, tax, tariffs, build, economy, private, wages and industrial; Trudeau leads on support, fight, climate, care, help and housing.

-Counting raw frequency has a weakness: the most common words can drown out the interesting ones.
-Both men say "Canada" and "government" constantly, so a simple tally risks telling you more about parliamentary boilerplate than about either prime minister.
-To guard against that, we ran a second test — a weighted log-odds measure, the method political scientists use to find the words that distinguish one group of speakers from another.
-Instead of asking how often a word appears, it asks how distinctive it is to one speaker — and it adjusts for the fact that Carney's record so far is roughly a tenth the size of Trudeau's, so a word he happens to use once or twice doesn't get mistaken for a signature.
+Raw frequency has a weakness.
+The most common words can drown out the interesting ones, and both men say "Canada" and "government" constantly, so a plain tally can tell you more about parliamentary boilerplate than about either prime minister.
+To get around that, we ran a second test: a weighted log-odds measure, the method political scientists use to find the words that distinguish one group of speakers from another.
+Rather than counting how often a word appears, it measures how distinctive the word is to one speaker.
+It also adjusts for the fact that Carney's record so far is about a tenth the size of Trudeau's, so a word he happens to use once or twice is not mistaken for a signature.

-The result sharpens the same picture rather than changing it.
-The words most distinctive to Carney are the language of trade and the balance sheet — tariffs, wages, sector, private, industrial, aluminum, steel, budget, tax.
-The words most distinctive to Trudeau are the language of the campaign and the social safety net — Canadians, housing, help, fight, care, climate, dental, pollution — alongside Conservatives, the opponent he named again and again.
+The second test sharpens the picture rather than redrawing it.
+The words most distinctive to Carney belong to trade and the balance sheet: tariffs, wages, sector, private, industrial, aluminum, steel, budget, tax.
+The words most distinctive to Trudeau belong to the campaign and the social safety net: Canadians, housing, help, fight, care, climate, dental, pollution, along with Conservatives, the opponent he named repeatedly.

 Diverging chart of weighted log-odds scores showing the words most distinctive to each prime minister.
 Carney's most distinctive words are tariffs, wages, sector, private, industrial, aluminum, steel, budget, tax and investment; Trudeau's are canadians, conservatives, housing, help, fight, care, climate, dental, pollution and communities.